CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 hundreds of gigabytes or more, the transport of only a few files may take longer than the duration of the token-based Allas authentication.

-In this example, we use `a-put` to upload a set of large files from Mahti to Allas.
+In this example, I use `a-put` to upload a set of large files from Mahti to Allas.

 The first thing to do is to open a Mahti connection that can remain running for a long time.
 In this example, I use _screen_ command to open a session that I can leave running in the background.